 Malindo Wardana

-Malindo Wardana or Mal is working for IESR as a project manager for the Sustainable Energy Transition in Indonesia (SETI) project.
-His responsibility is to design and execute activities related to decarbonization and increasing energy efficiency in the built environment.
-Mal collaborates with government agencies at both central and city levels, companies and non-profit organizations.
+Malindo Wardana or commonly called Mal is currently assigned to the Sustainable Energy Transition in Indonesia (SETI) project as a project manager.
+His main task is to design and implement activities related to decarbonization and efficiency improvement in the building sector, especially commercial and government buildings.
+In carrying out the project, Mal works closely with central and city-level government agencies, companies, and non-profit organizations.

-Before working at IESR, Mal pursued a master’s degree in energy systems at the University of Melbourne.
-While on campus, Mal partook in the Wattle Fellowship, a co-curricular program focusing on sustainability advocacy.
-In the fellowship, he became interested in sustainable lifestyles and energy transition.
-With the grant from the fellowship, Mal and his seven colleagues built Chata Charya (Instagram: @chata_charya), a non-profit organization focusing on children education and sustainable lifestyles.
+Prior to working at IESR, Mal pursued a Master’s degree in Energy Systems at the University of Melbourne.
+While studying, Mal had the opportunity to join the Wattle Fellowship, a co-curricular activity on sustainable lifestyles.
+From Wattle Fellowship activities, Mal became interested in energy transition and sustainable living.
+With a grant from the Wattle Fellowship, Mal and 7 of her colleagues on campus then created Chata Charya (Instagram: @chata_charya), a non-profit organization to educate children about sustainable lifestyles.

-Before studying for a graduate degree, Mal worked as a field service engineer at NOV Rig Solutions in Singapore for 9 years.
-At that time, Mal served the Asia, Australia and Africa regions and was responsible for the drill floor equipment and crane.
-He worked with international teams on the installation, commissioning, and re-certification projects.
-Besides that, he worked part-time as a business developer for Jalan Jalan Toraja, a company he built in 2016.
-His main task was managing social media, promoting services, and creating posters or content in social media with Canva.
-Mal studied mechanical engineering at Nanyang Technological University prior to working full-time.
+Prior to his master’s degree, Mal worked as a field service engineer at NOV Rig Solutions in Singapore for 9 years.
+He was assigned to Asia, Australia and Africa to troubleshoot oil and gas exploration systems and equipment and worked with international teams on rig installation, testing and recertification projects.
+In addition, Mal has also worked part-time as a business developer at Jalan Jalan Toraja with the main tasks of managing the company’s social media, promoting guiding services, and creating posters/content for social media with Canva.
+Before working, Mal pursued his undergraduate degree in mechanical engineering at Nanyang Technological University.

-Mal loves applying technical knowledge to everyday life, especially in the energy, agriculture, and farming.
-He is an active user of EnergyPlus, PVSyst, System Advisor Model (SAM) and is learning LEAP and Plexos now.
-In his free time, Mal loves everything about design, chatting with people on everything, doing sports, and visiting festivals and exhibitions.
+Mal is passionate about the application of technology and engineering in everyday life, especially in the energy, agriculture, and livestock sectors.
+He is an active user of AutoCAD, EnergyPlus, PVSyst, System Advisor Model, and is learning to use LEAP and Plexos.
+In his spare time, Mal is passionate about design-related things, chatting with friends and new people, playing sports, and taking part in festivals and exhibitions.

 Related Publication